DrFaust92/bitbucket-go-client/docs/WebhooksApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugHooksGet**
-> PaginatedWebhookSubscriptions RepositoriesWorkspaceRepoSlugHooksGet(ctx, repoSlug, workspace)
+> PaginatedWebhookSubscriptions RepositoriesWorkspaceRepoSlugHooksGet(ctx, repoSlug, workspace, optional)
 List webhooks for a repository

 Returns a paginated list of webhooks installed on this repository.